‘Alice By Heart’ @ CenterStage Theatre Works (Fairview)

 The cast is a diverse mix of high school and college students, recent grads, and a few actual “grown ups” (more or less).
 And the show—developed in the U.K. for the National Theatre’s annual youth theatre festival “Connections”—has found audiences now on both sides of the Atlantic.
 (Music and lyrics are by Duncan Sheik and Steven Sater of Spring Awakening fame, with book by Sater and Waitress scriptwriter Jessie Nelson.)

-The company fields two troupes of actor/singers, “Brillig” and “Blitz,” who alternate dates through the run, with more actors in an ensemble that performs with both casts.
+The company fields two troupes of actor/singers, “Brillig” and “Blitz,” who alternate dates through the run.
+Still more actors are in an ensemble that performs with both casts.
 The singing is good-to-excellent throughout (music direction by Marquis Xavier McBride), with so many standouts I’m afraid to mention some and accidentally slight a few.
 The leads are great, but so are the singers in ensemble numbers that ring out with grand power.

 Shin and Dave Mar, who plays the doctor in an Underground shelter, morph into the Red Queen & King in the world of the book, where the parade of Carroll characters begins.
 The people sheltering in the Underground slip quietly into new roles: Kabron Pierce and Audrey Murphy as the hookah-ed up Caterpillars, Ellie Nunemaker as the blunt Cheshire Cat, Nick Merritt as the Mad Hatter—plus many more.
 For a complete cast list of the production and its multiple casts, click on: https://bit.ly/ABHPlaybill?=qr